-Multi Centre and Twin Centre Holidays in Asia are an increasingly popular option for travellers hoping to combine different types of break and see more of the world.
+Multi Centre holidays in Asia are an increasingly popular option for travellers hoping to combine different types of break and see more of the world.
 With a two centre holiday, it’s possible to experience different countries and cultures, to mix up action and adventure with rest and relaxation and to indulge a wider range of interests.

-Vietnam and Cambodia
+1. Vietnam and Cambodia

 In addition to temples and monuments, it’s possible to explore beaches, ancient towns and villages, cosmopolitan cities, palaces and paradise islands.
 For those geared up for a voyage of cultural discovery with a healthy dose of R&R thrown in, a twin centre holiday in Vietnam and Cambodia is an ideal option.

 When embarking on a multi-centre trip, it’s wise to have plans in place to tick off the must-sees and make sure nothing gets missed off the itinerary.
 For inspiration, here’s a list of locations to consider for adventures in Vietnam and Cambodia:

 Start the trip in the bustling Vietnamese city of Hanoi.
 Steeped in history, the charming old town is captivating, and it has a wonderful warm ambience.
 Negotiate the maze of winding streets and marvel at the distinctive French colonial architecture before winding down by the shores of Hoan Kiem Lake.

 Halong Bay, Vietnam